7 Reasons You Can Have Pain After A Root Canal

 This is because our mouths are filled with good and bad bacteria, and there is a chance that there might be lingering bacteria around the bone of the tooth.
 This bacteria could get down to the bone and become very painful and inflamed.
 While this type of infection can be painful, it is easily treatable.

 When we remove all of the dead tooth and nerve, your immune system should be able to wipe out the infection.
-In some cases, your immune system might need some help, so you could get an antibiotic prescription that can treat your infection even quicker.
+In some cases your immune system might need some help, so you could get an antibiotic prescription that can treat your infection sooner.

 It’s possible for your tooth to become infected, even after a root canal.
 When this happens, it is usually because a filling leaks and allows bacteria from your saliva to get around the edges of the new filling.
 Once that bacteria enters the canal, it can create infection within a few days.

 For this reason, most dentists will cap a tooth that needs a root canal with a crown and not just a filling.
-That said, we want to help you and save your teeth, so sometimes, a crown might not be the best solution.
+That said, we want to help you by saving your teeth, so a crown might not be the best solution at times.
 Each and every case is different, and at Snodgrass-King, we make sure to do what’s best for you.

 Antibiotics aren’t typically the solution if you experience an infected root canal.
 You’ll likely need to have the bacteria removed, either by another root canal treatment or tooth extraction.